Founder & Executive Director

 Dr. Sonji Fatima (Daniel) Harold is a transformational leader, educator, author, and advocate whose life’s

 work is a testament to the power of resilience, purpose, and healing over adversity.
-Her journey is both deeply personal and profoundly impactful, shaped by experiences of loss, injustice, and a steadfast commitment to equity
+Her journey is both deeply personal and profoundly impactful, shaped by experiences of loss, injustice, and a steadfast commitment to equity and heal

 Dr. Sonji Fatima (Daniel) Harold is a transformational leader, educator, author, and advocate whose life’s